l3blonde/dive-app/README.md

-# Seafolio - Dive Site App
+# Seafolio - Dive App

 **Ocean's 4 Team - Thomas More, Final Product Project, Proof of Concept (POC) for an interactive map feature**